hirosystems/ordhook/docs/getting-started.md

 # Install Chainhook

-You can install chainhook from source by following this guide.
+You can install chainhook from the source by following this guide.

 ## Install from source